-When I was in my early 20s, I worked for an independent telephone company in Ringgold, GA.
+When I was in my early 20s, I worked for an independent telephone company in Ringgold, Georgia.
 One of the projects I worked on was building a home and business security product.
 I ended up working with customers in a sales role after we got the product up and running.
-I say all that to make that point that I am somewhat of a veteran in the home security industry.
-I’ve sold hundreds of thousands of dollars of Honeywell alarm systems.
-I know which systems can be easily monitored by other companies.
-I know the benefits of wired vs. wireless systems as well.
-In my current home, the builder had a DSC system installed by a local alarm company that I’ve been using since we moved in back in 2013.
-Over the years, I’ve upgraded my home to include many smart home aspects.
-Still, the security system is something I hadn’t touched until I read about the abode system with HomeKit integration.
-Is abode the best home security system for Apple users?
-Let’s dig into it my review of the abode iota alarm system.
+I say all that to make the point that I am somewhat of a veteran in the home security industry.
+I’ve been using the abode system for the past year, so if you’re researching the best options for a Homekit alarm system, keep reading to learn more about abode.

 One of the main differences between the various DIY alarm systems vs. traditional systems is where the devices are mounted and how they communicate.
-With my existing alarm system, there are door triggers hard wired back to a central panel in my coat closet.
-The keyboard and motion sensor is also hard-wired.
-110V powers everything, and it has a battery backup.
-The only communication method is a traditional phone line (which I still have for 911 purposes for my kids).
+With my previous alarm system, there were door triggers hard-wired back to a central panel in my coat closet.
+The keyboard and motion sensor were also hard-wired.
+110V powers everything, and it had a battery backup.
+The only communication method was a traditional phone line.

 With DIY systems, it’s almost always some sort of wireless technology between the sensors and the base station.
 Most DIY alarms work off your internet connection and often include a SIM card for cellular backup.